felixlaumon/felixlaumon.github.io/about.md

 Prior to that, I worked at [Alvanon](http://alvanon.com/) and built computer vision and analytics system for the fashion and retailing industry.

-My first job is a software engineer at [Onswipe](https://angel.co/onswipe) where I developed its core publishing platform and [touch-optimized user interface engine](https://vimeo.com/44825526).
+My first job was at [Onswipe](https://angel.co/onswipe) as a software engineer where I developed its core publishing platform and [touch-optimized user interface engine](https://vimeo.com/44825526).
 I also optimized its [advertising platform](https://vimeo.com/41152592) which has served over 120 million unique users and was used by top-tier online publications.